A daily break to celebrate our salvation in Yeshua (Jesus) and our abundant life through the Torah

 The Eighth Day / Shemini Atzeret

-This year the Fall Feasts occur in September and October.
-(For specific dates, visit this page.)
+This year the Fall Feasts start in September and continue into October.
+For specific dates, visit this page.
+(These dates reflect the Zadok calendar.)

 As a Christian seeking more intimacy in my walk with Yeshua, learning about, experiencing and keeping these feasts (including the Sabbath) brought me not only into deeper intimacy with him, but God has showered me with new understanding, unexpected blessings, strengthened faith and fresh excitement.
 I highly recommend it!